aratakileo/gittop-api/react-app/README.md

 </details>

 > [!TIP]
-> You can easily change running port in `package.json` file on lines 18 and 19
+> You can easily change running port in `package.json` file at 18 and 19 lines

 After running the app you can check the app on [`127.0.0.1:3001`](http://127.0.0.1:3001)